phlipper/chef-nodejs/README.md

 ## Recipes

 * `nodejs` - The default recipe.
 This sets up the apt repository and installs common packages and development libraries.
+* `nodejs::_apt` - Internal recipe to configure the apt repository.
 * `nodejs::npm` - Install `npm`.   _NOTE: `node.js-legacy` only_